How do doctors or therapists track what is happening with a patient or client from one visit to the next?

-After further discussion, it is discovered that the client does not plan their day with any structured tool.
-They use Post-it notes as reminders.
-Each of these small details might relate to the CC — an inability to stay focused and complete goals.
+After further discussion, the coach may discover that the client does not plan their day with any structured tool.
+They use sticky notes as reminders.
+Each of these small details might relate to the CC: an inability to stay focused and complete goals.

 On the other hand, a medical doctor would assess the headache issue and test the person’s eyesight, especially if the patient does not already wear glasses.

-The doctor might also explore whether the patient has ADD/ADHD because the CC mentions “an inability to focus and achieve goals.”
+The doctor might also explore whether the patient has attention deficit-hyperactivity disorder because the CC mentions “an inability to focus and achieve goals.”

-In this section, the professional combine what they know from both the subjective and objective information.
+In this section, the professional combines what they know from both the subjective and objective information.
 Here, the therapist or doctor identifies the primary problem, along with any contributing factors.

-They also analyze the interaction between problems, as well as any changes to the problems.
+They also analyze the interaction between problems, as well as any changes.
 When finished, the clinician has a diagnosis of the problem, a differential diagnosis (other possible explanations), discussion, and a plan.

-A plan is where the “rubber meets the road.”
+A plan is where the rubber meets the road.
 Working with the client or patient, the clinician creates a plan going forward.
-The plan might include additional testing, medications, and the implementation of various activities (counseling, therapy, dietary and exercise changes, meditation.)
+The plan might include additional testing, medications, and the implementation of various activities (e.g., counseling, therapy, dietary and exercise changes, meditation.)

 There are other considerations and inclusions used in the medical field.
-For additional details, read SOAP Notes.
-Gossman and colleagues (2020) also point out several limitations regarding the use of SOAP notes.
+Gossman et al. (2020) also point out several limitations regarding the use of SOAP notes, including:

 - There is no section addressing how conditions change over time.